ankush/ankush.dev/content/posts/race-condition-strikes-back.md

 ### Revisiting the same bug, two years later

+We use the old-school synchronous request-response model.
+Everything specific to the request lives in the execution stack of the request handler function OR in convenient global [context-aware variables](https://werkzeug.palletsprojects.com/en/stable/local/) like `frappe.db` which uses `LocalProxy` to magically return request specific version database connection.
+It's like "thread locals" but instead "local" to a particular request.
+So it should not be very hard to safely use multi-threaded workers.

-A few days ago I again started working on getting our codebase ready for multi-threaded deployment.
+A few days ago I again started working on getting our codebase ready for multi-threaded deployments.
 Multi-threaded deployments are more memory efficient for us, by a factor of ~2x-4x.
 So the toil of dealing with these problems is worth it.

 A colleague of mine asked if it's safe to deploy multi-threading configurations to old versions and eventually, that conversation went to _"what were the thread-safety fixes"_ we pushed after our last failed attempt.

-#### Some additional context

-We don't have many problems with multi-threading bugs because our web workers use the old-school synchronous request-response model.
-Everything specific to the request lives in the execution stack of the request handler function OR in convenient global [context-aware variables](https://werkzeug.palletsprojects.com/en/stable/local/) like `frappe.db` which uses `LocalProxy` to magically return request specific version database connection.
-It's like "thread locals" but instead "local" to a particular request.

 I again saw this bug in the list and remembered how I never quite reproduced it or _knew_ if it was fixed.